qrvey/partner-portal/docs/composer/05-Working with Data/Datasets/03-Analyze/exporting.md

 > **Note 1**: The data downloaded is the “raw” data behind the visualizations and not aggregated in the same way that it appears in the visualizations.
 For aggregated data, use the <a href="#csv-summary-export">CSV Summary export</a>.

->**Note 2**: If there are multiple pages, each page has to be downloaded individually, but if there are multiple tabs on a page, data for all tabs is downloaded at the same time, as if the content of all tabs were on one of the tabs.

 ### From the Published Page Or Embedded Dashboard View Widget

 The CSV download option can be found from a similar icon that appears upon clicking on the three-dot menu on the lower right corner of the dashboard.

 ![data_export](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.4_exporting/export8.png#thumbnail-40)